-Although it does not now do so, Compaq might issue Product Authorization Amendments (PAAMs).
+Although they are not used currently, Product Authorization Amendments (PAAMs) may be issued in the future.
 A PAAM is similar to a license PAK but includes only the data needed to identify, update, and further authorize product use.
 For example, you might receive a PAAM if you want to increase the number of units for a license that does not have the MOD_UNITS Key Option.
 The license for the product should be updated using the amend command, as described in Section 2.10.2.

-Note Compaq's current business policy is to not issue PAAMs.
+Note The current business policy is to not issue PAAMs.